Julius Abure

-Julius Abure (born 24 June 1971) is a Nigerian lawyer, politician, and is the National Chairman of the Labour Party (LP).
+Julius Abure (born 24 June 1971) is a Nigerian lawyer and politician, who served as the National Chairman of the Labour Party (LP) from 2021 till date.

 Abure was previously the National Secretary of the Labour Party and also worked at the Edo State Reform Commission.

 Career

-Politics

 Abure became the chairman of the Nigerian political party, Labour Party following the death of his predecessor Abdukadir Abdulsalam.
 He was elected by the Labour Party National Executive Council (NEC) in 2021, as he was the National Secretary of the party at the time.

 However, his chairmanship was challenged by some party members, especially Lamidi Apapa, the suspended deputy national chairman, who claimed to have removed Abure through a court order.

 The Court of Appeal, sitting in Benin City, Edo State, affirmed Julius Abure as the national chairman of the Labour Party, dismissing the appeal filed by Lucky Shaibu, a party member who supported Apapa.

 Abure has received the backing of the Nigerian Labour Congress (NLC) and the presidential candidate of the Labour Party (LP), Peter Obi, who both recognized him as the legitimate leader of the party.
 The Supreme Court Abuja, recognised Mr. Julius Abure as the National Chairman of the Labour Party, LP.